everythingville/everythingville.github.io/planning.md

 - Export journals in rich text

 ## Town Hall
-- Lates updates, add last devlog, name of latest will always be the same
-- All features explained, add btns to access each section to prevent page from getting too long
+- Add btns to access each section
+- Add img icons to btns
+- All features explained
+- Lates updates, add last devlog
+- URL params for btns

 ## Post Office
+- Add img icons to btns
+- URL params for btns
 - Save letters using localStorage
 - Open and edit past letters
 - Export letters in rich text
 - Add more types of letters

 ## Hardware Store
+- Add img icons to btns
+- URL params for btns/select
 - Print any tutorial
 - Export tutorials in rich text
 - Add more details to tutorials